Go to AAD Home

 6. Financial audits (if available).

-7. Copy of state society budget from current year and the proposed budget for the next year, showing income, expenses, and reserve accounts.
+7. Copy of state society budget from the current year and the proposed budget for the next year, showing income, expenses, and reserve accounts.

 8. Optional supporting documents: Letters of support, lobbyist contract (if applicable), meeting minutes outlining discussion of proposed activities, advocacy communications from previous years, etc.